dotlang/language/doc/RFE.md

 `type u2 := union[T: ShpProtocol]`
 `type u3 := union[T: ShpProtocol(T, int), OtherProt(float, T)]`
 `type u4 := union[T: T.ParentTuple1, T.ParentTuple2]` all types that embed these two parents
-`type u5 := union[T: Prot1(T), T.Tuple1]` combine both
+`type u5 := union[T: Prot1(T), T.Tuple1]` combine both.
+We define a union like a protocol.
+Why not use the same syntax for protocol? type must have this field?
+Then the restrction will be unified for protocol, type, function and union.

+Y - General structure for generic parameters constraint.
+Applicable when defining a protocol, type, function or union.
+`[T1,T2,T3,... : Cons1, Cons2, Cons3, ...]`
+`Consi = ProtocolCons | FieldCons`
+`ProtocolCont = ProtocolName(T1, T2, T3, ...)`
+`FieldCons = T1.Field1`
+For protocol, constraint specifies the which types can implement this protocol (pre-requirements).
+For function, it specifies which types can be used to call this function.
+For types, it specifies which types can be used to instantiate this type.
+For union, it specifies which types are possible options for this union.
+Constraint: General selection syntax to filter specific types.
+Simplest constraint: `T` which means all possible types. `union[T]` means every possible type?
+Type filter is a better name.

+N - Type filter for protocol can be mistaken with function call.
+But I don't want to re-use `[]` because it will be confusing.

+Y - Add a section for phantom types and explain it can be implemented using named types or unused generic vars.

-? - with the new notation for contain and delegate, what happens to automatically fwd methods by compiler?
+Y - with the new notation for contain and delegate, what happens to automatically fwd methods by compiler?
 Shall we do that? or let developer write them?
+`func process(s: Shape)...`
+`func process(c: Circle->Shape)`? automatic?
+No. must be manual.

+Y - Note that when I call `process(myIntOrFloat)` with union, it implies that there must be functions for both int and union (or a func with union type).

+? - Implement STM.
+Everything immutable except inside a function. remove `var` and `val`. can this simplify the language?
+This will affect: keywords, all definitions for protocol and func,